-The annual Senior School Christmas Service, the highlight of the School calendar, is a spectacular occasion of light, sound and deep tradition within Rochester Cathedral.
-Lit by hundreds of flickering candles, the atmosphere was simply magical as the congregation waited for the traditional Service of Nine Lessons and Carols.
+The annual Senior School Christmas Service, the highlight of the school calendar, is a spectacular occasion of light, sound and deep tradition within Rochester Cathedral.
+Lit by hundreds of flickering candles, the atmosphere was simply magical as the congregation joined in the traditional Service of Nine Lessons and Carols.

 The evening began with the Chaplain welcoming the congregation then, from the Lady Chapel, the Senior School Choir began the Introit.
-The sound, mournful and profound, filled the cavernous darkness.
+The sound, mournful and profound, filled the cavernous space.

 The heart of the service unfolded through pupil and staff readings, charting the story of salvation from the Fall of Man (The First Lesson) through God’s promises and the prophecies of Isaiah.
 The Choir offered sublime moments of reflection between the Lessons, from the poignancy of Carl Rütti’s I wonder as I wander to the joyful complexity of Mack Wilberg’s arrangement of Ding, Dong, Merrily On High.
 The Sixth Lesson recounted the core story: St Luke’s account of the Nativity and of Mary laying her firstborn in a manger.